-Like I’ve said in our small group discussions, I love both these books for their commentary on particular social/culture issues and for the insights they provide on deeper, existential issues that are universal to all people.
+As reflected in our presentations and papers, I love both these books for their commentary on particular social/cultural issues.
+But I’ve also found them to provide great insights on deeper, existential topics that are universal to all people.
 I’ll explain the separate prompts for each book below, but what I’m basically asking you to do is to 1.)
 Reflect on how your novel explores specific “deep questions” and to 2.)
 Write personally about your own opinion on these questions.

 (For No Way Out – “Karma and Suffering”)

 “He gazed out into the darkness as if in search for an answer…Why, Ort kept wondering, hadn’t he been born into a rich family, like the ones he saw when he as running around selling newspapers?”
 (Korbjitti 97)

 “Life!
 What a life!
 What was it, this thing called happiness?
 What was it like?
 Hardship and bitterness were all he had ever tasted, so that he had grown accustomed to their flavor.”
 (Korbjitti 125)